 So you want city AND beach?
 Not a problem in Cologne.
 There’s a whole raft of gorgeous places to bury your feet in the sand.
-Here’s my top five tips for beach life right in the heart of the city, along the Rhine or at the lakeside.
+Here’s my top four tips for beach life right in the heart of the city, along the Rhine or at the lakeside.

 km 689 Cologne Beach Club

 Deutz on the east bank of the Rhine is home to km 689 Cologne Beach Club and its fine white sandy floors.
 A little more business-like than its high-altitude counterpart, it offers unbeatable views of the Cologne skyline.
 You sip your cocktail in comfy deckchairs or cosy canopy beds, gaze straight across to the Dom, watch the cargo boats float past and observe joggers and skaters on the riverside promenade.
-If you get peckish, head to the counter and order a salad, French fries or some Asian noodles.
-And if you get a little hot and bothered, there’s even showers to cool off.

 Address: km 689 Cologne Beach Club, Rheinparkweg 1, 50679 Cologne